japila-books/spark-sql-internals/docs/spark-sql-BaseSessionStateBuilder.md

 newBuilder: (SparkSession, Option[SessionState]) => BaseSessionStateBuilder
 ----

-Produces a new `BaseSessionStateBuilder` for given link:spark-sql-SparkSession.adoc[SparkSession] and optional link:spark-sql-SessionState.adoc[SessionState]
+Produces a new `BaseSessionStateBuilder` for given spark-sql-SparkSession.md[SparkSession] and optional spark-sql-SessionState.md[SessionState]

 Used when `BaseSessionStateBuilder` is requested to <<createClone, create a SessionState>>

 |===

-`BaseSessionStateBuilder` is <<creating-instance, created>> when `SparkSession` is requested for a link:spark-sql-SparkSession.adoc#instantiateSessionState[SessionState].
+`BaseSessionStateBuilder` is <<creating-instance, created>> when `SparkSession` is requested for a spark-sql-SparkSession.md#instantiateSessionState[SessionState].

 [source, scala]
 ----